KU Student Housing Handbook

 Overview

-Student Housing partners with the office of Student Conduct and Community Standards in order to adjudicate non-academic misconduct.
-The two offices share cases through the Code of Student Rights and Responsibilities and the Student Housing handbook.
+Housing & Residence Life partners with the office of Student Conduct and Community Standards in order to adjudicate non-academic misconduct.
+The two offices share cases through the Code of Student Rights and Responsibilities and the Housing & Residence Life handbook.
 Both offices aim to enact an educational and restorative process.

 Misconduct is addressed through sanctions and referrals for after care and on-campus resources.
 In determining sanctions and referrals, the hearing officer will consider what educational opportunities exist, what harm has been caused, and what resources could be beneficial for the resident to explore.